jeffreymeng/jump/README.md

 A strongly-typed programming language designed for writing high-quality code quickly.

 Note: Jump is a work-in-progress toy programming language.
 It takes a lot of inspiration from typescript (the good parts) and a bit of python (the parts that I can bear).
+It's currently an interpreter, but I will be writing a compiler later.

 ### Syntax Examples